House of Orange-Nassau: Position in the Dutch Republic in the 17th century

 Willem II (1626–50), prince of Orange, and his wife Mary Stuart, Princess of Orange (1631–60).

 The house of Orange-Nassau was relatively unlucky in establishing a hereditary dynasty in an age that favoured hereditary rule.
 The Stuarts and the Bourbons came to power at the same time as the Oranges, the Vasas and Oldenburgs were able to establish a hereditary kingship in Sweden and Denmark, and the Hohenzollerns were able to set themselves on a course to the rule of Germany.
 The House of Orange was no less gifted than those houses, in fact, some might argue more so, as their ranks included some the foremost statesmen and captains of the time.
 A 104 years separated the death of William the Silent from the accession of his great-grandson, William III, as King of England.
 Although the institutions of the United Provinces became more republican and entrenched as time went on, William the Silent had been offered the countship of Holland and Zealand, and only his assassination prevented his accession to those offices.
 This fact did not go unforgotten by his successors.

 The Prince of Orange was also not just another noble among equals in the Netherlands.
 First, he was the traditional leader of the nation in war and in rebellion against Spain.
-He was uniquely able to transcend the local issues of the cities, towns and provinces.
+He was able to transcend the local issues of the cities, towns and provinces.
 He was also a sovereign ruler in his own right (see Prince of Orange article).
 This gave him a great deal of prestige, even in a republic.
-He was the center of a real court like the Stuarts and Bourbons, French speaking, and extravagant to a scale.
+He was the center of a real court like the Stuarts and Bourbons, French speaking, and extravagant.
 It was natural for foreign ambassadors and dignitaries to present themselves to him and consult with him as well as to the States General to which they were officially credited.
 The marriage policy of the princes, allying themselves twice with the Royal Stuarts, also gave them acceptance into the royal caste of rulers.